 “I very much encourage the county council to explore a Trust model as a way of accessing external funding and expertise.
 Partners such as the University and Historic Lincoln Trust are very keen to support that process.
 Experience of the industry would indicate that given goodwill and a desire to co-operate, such a solution is entirely realistic.”

-Ron Inglis, Chief Operations Officer (Museums) at Nottingham City Council said: “We are pleased to facilitate the storage and care of collections on behalf of City of Lincoln Council.
+Ron Inglis, Chief Operations Officer (Museums) at Lincoln City Council said: “We are pleased to facilitate the storage and care of collections on behalf of City of Lincoln Council.

 “Through this collaboration, we will not only ensure that their artefacts remain safeguarded and protected, we would also aim to work with City of Lincoln Council to develop programmes jointly, to facilitate research and greater understanding of this significant collection.”